lVlyke/detest-bdd/README.md

 Finished in 0.026 seconds
 ```

-The first thing you'll probably notice about each of the tests is that they all basically do the same thing.
-There are minor changes, such as a call to ```Math.abs``` or ```Math.round``` depending on the flags passed to ```divide```, but otherwise it is just redundant code.
-If we want to add new flags for ```divide``` in the future, we'll have to go through the same process, and add more redundant test code to cover all cases.
+You will notice that each of the tests basically does the same thing.
+There are some minor variations, such as a call to ```Math.abs``` or ```Math.round``` depending on the flags passed to ```divide```, but otherwise it is just redundant code.
+If we want to add new flags for ```divide```, we'll have to go through the same process and add more redundant test code to cover all of the cases.

-Using ```Template``` however, we can abstract this code redundancy out to a set of inputs.
-Like a for loop allows us to express logic only once for a series of many inputs, ```Template``` allows us to write out test code logic once, and run it on multiple inputs.
+Using ```Template``` however, we can abstract this code redundancy into a set of input data.
+Like a for loop allows us to express logic only once for a series of inputs, ```Template``` allows us to write the test code logic once and then execute it for multiple inputs.

 Here are the unit tests from the previous example, but rewritten with ```Template```: